richo/_vm/README.md

 webapps with minimal code, \_vm makes it possible to generate lots of version managers with minimal code.

+### _vm vs rvm/chruby/pythonbrew/virtualenv

+_vm is pretty much entirely a drop in replacement for chruby (while the DSL is novel, the implementation is pretty much directly derived from chruby)

+I still use RVM to actually build my rubies, and _vm tends to work very well with virtualenv (Simply symlink to your virtualenvs from wherever you've told _vm to look for pythons)

 # Installing

 \_vm uses the environment variable `__name_LIST` (ie, `__php_LIST`) to find versions. in my .zshrc I have: